 - Safety goggles must be always worn during an experiment or preparations of any solution.
 Note: Even if only one person is working with chemicals in the lab, everyone in that lab must continue to wear their safety goggles. - Wear long pants, like blue jeans.
-NO SHORTS allowed. - Lab coat required.
+NO leggings or similar tight-fitting pants, shorts or short skirts are allowed. - Lab coat required.
 Lab coat must be buttoned or snapped with the sleeves down.
 Cotton or polyester/cotton blend recommended.
 When working with pyrophoric chemicals, use a fire-resistant lab coat, such as fire-resistant treated cotton or Nomex. - Wear shoes that cover the entire foot-no Crocs, sandals, or cloth sneakers.

-- NO smoking, eating, or drinking in the lab.
+- If you wear a face mask, then disposable face masks will be provided to prevent contamination of the face mask with chemicals.
+At the end of lab, wash hands thoroughly, throw away disposable face mask, and put back original face mask. - nitrile gloves.
+If nitrile gloves become discolored or torn, replace immediately.
+Do NOT go outside of lab wearing gloves.
+Before leaving the lab, remove nitrile gloves and wash hands thoroughly. - NO smoking, eating, or drinking in the lab.
 No smoking in the immediate outside hallway to the lab.
 Absolutely no food or drinks on the lab benches, lab refrigerators/freezer, or using a lab microwave/oven for heating food. - If you must smell a chemical, then use an "indirect" technique such as wafting. - Mouth pipetting is prohibited.
-Use pipette bulbs. - Know the location and use of safety features which include: - Safety exits-primary and secondary - > nearest Fire Blanket.
+Use pipette bulbs. - Know the location and use of safety features which include: - Safety exits-primary and secondary - nearest Fire Blanket.
 If there is a fire or suspected fire: follow the "R.A.C.E." acronym: Rescue - Alarm - Contain - Extinguish / Evacuate